TexasInstruments/edgeai-tidl-tools/osrt-model-tools/osrt_model_tools/onnx_tools/tidl_onnx_model_optimizer/DEVELOP.md

 1. Add a new entry `'abc': []` in the dict `adj_list`.
 2. For any other key, `k`, if you need your function to run before function corresposding to k, modify your entry as `'abc': [k]`.
 Keep adding to this list like `[k1, k2, k3, ...]` for as many functions you need.
-3. If you want your funtion to strictly run after some other function corresposnding to key `k`, modify the entry for `k` as `k: [..., 'abc']`
+3. If you want your function to strictly run after some other function corresponding to key `k`, modify the entry for `k` as `k: [..., 'abc']`

 Please add a single line comment justfying your reason of adding a dependency, as these are good when a strict ordering of functions are necessary but costs time when there are lot of functions i.e., nodes in the dependency graph.